Juliette Compton

-Juliette Compton (May 3, 1899 – March 19, 1989) was an American actress whose career began in the silent film era and concluded with That Hamilton Woman in 1941.
+Juliette Compton (May 3, 1899 – March 19, 1989) was an American dancer and actress whose career began in the silent film era and concluded with That Hamilton Woman in 1941.

 Career

 Compton was born in Columbus, Georgia, on May 3, 1899.
 She was a model for illustrator Harrison Fisher, and perhaps his favorite model.

-Compton's show business career began when she acted in The Kiss Burglar in New York.
-That was followed by a season in the Ziegfeld Follies.
-In London, she appeared on stage for three years, including acting in The League of Notions and went on to act in British films for five years.
+Compton's show business career began in 1918 with Broadway the musical The Kiss Burglar.
+She went on to appear in the Broadway musical What's in A Name and the 1920 Ziegfeld Follies.

+She appeared on film in 1924, including the movie The Wine of Life.
+Compton went on to make dozens of films until 1941 when she appeared in That Hamilton Woman.

+In London, she appeared on stage, including the musical The League of Notions with the Dolly Sisters.

 Financial problems

 On January 4, 1927, a bankruptcy court in London, England, appointed an official receiver for Compton after presentation of evidence that she had no assets and had liabilities of $37,500.
 A news brief distributed by International News Service said that a nervous breakdown suffered by Compton was "attributed to difficulties in which she finds herself over debts."